 -

-Am I required to determine if my property is assessed as manufacturing on a yearly basis?
+Am I required to determine if my property is assessed or classified as manufacturing on a yearly basis?

 -